pygumby/akka-getting-started-scala-tutorial-notes/README.md

-# akka-getting-started-scala-course-notes
+# akka-getting-started-scala-tutorial-notes

-**Notes on and source code from the Typesafe course "Getting Started Tutorial (Scala): First Chapter"**
+**Notes on and source code from the Typesafe tutorial "Getting Started Tutorial (Scala): First Chapter"**

 ---

-* The contents of this repository are originally based on the Typesafe course [Getting Started Tutorial (Scala): First Chapter](http://doc.akka.io/docs/akka/2.0/intro/getting-started-first-scala.html).
+* The contents of this repository are originally based on the Typesafe tutorial [Getting Started Tutorial (Scala): First Chapter](http://doc.akka.io/docs/akka/2.0/intro/getting-started-first-scala.html).
-  This repository only represents a fraction of what is to be found within the course.
+  This repository only represents a fraction of what is to be found within the tutorial.
-  Also, this repository contains many additions and comments that are not part of the course.
+  Also, this repository contains many additions and comments that are not part of the tutorial.
 * The original repository can be found [here](https://github.com/akka/akka/tree/master/akka-tutorials/akka-tutorial-first).

 ---